vuepress/ecosystem/docs/plugins/feed/config.md

 Feed generation controller, see [Feed Getter](./getter.md).

-::: note The plugin has a built-in getter, only set this if you want full control of feed generation.
+::: tip The plugin has a built-in getter, only set this if you want full control of feed generation.

 :::